When brothers turn against each other

-This week’s portion begins the story of Joseph, beginning with Genesis chapter 37.
+This week’s portion begins the story of Joseph.
 We learn that Jacob favors Joseph and buys him a striped coat, which results in the brothers’ terrible jealousy of him.
-Joseph is introduced to us as a dreamer and as he interprets his dreams, it becomes clear that he sees himself as superior to his brothers.
+Joseph is introduced to us as a dreamer, and as he interprets his dreams, it becomes clear that he sees himself as superior to his brothers.
 The story progresses, or actually regresses, until the brothers plot to kill Joseph, then sell him to a caravan of traders instead.
 Joseph is brought to Egypt, sold as a slave and the portion ends with him in prison.

-The sale of Joseph was a terrible crime and forshadows the worst times in our history, when Jew fought against Jew.
+The sale of Joseph was a terrible crime and foreshadows the worst times in our history when Jew fought against Jew.
 Since the destruction of the Second Temple, the Jewish people have been united in their absolute refusal to fight against one another.
 We are vociferous and often argue loudly and vehemently, but we will not resort to violence or civil war.

 It took centuries, but we finally did learn the lesson of the sale of Joseph.
 Perhaps the death of the 10 martyrs actually sealed the chapter on this issue and forever seared the idea in our collective consciousness that we will never resort to civil war.
 Perhaps, like the bondage in Egypt, it was the hatred directed against us as a nation that helped to solidify this consciousness.

-Many wondered why the Jews of Gush Katif were not violent – did not use weapons to defend their homes and property.
-Thank G-d, the lesson of Joseph’s sale remains strong.
+In August 2005, when close to 10,000 Jews were forced from their homes in Gush Katif in the Gaza Strip, many wondered why the Jews of Gush Katif were not violent – did not use weapons to defend their homes and property.
+Thank God, the lesson of Joseph’s sale remains strong.

 Shabbat Shalom From Samaria,